ed-pilots-network/backend/readme.md

 in short: docker compose up the stack, run both of the projects from IDE

+---
+## Deploying (Operations)
+Note to Ops, you need the following files/folders from the repository:

+- docker-compose.yml
+- .env
+- env/dev (if deploying to a hosted dev environment)

+Save the files, using the existing folder structure from this repository, starting at `/opt/edpn-backend` - set file permissions appropriately (ops group, and 660 on files).
+Next, edit the `.env` file, setting `ENVIRONMENT=dev`.

+Finally, in that directory, `docker compose up`.
+Everything should come up and show healthy within a few minutes.

+In future, we should automate this via pipeline, etc.
 ___
 ## Reporting Issues
 To report an issue with the EDPN Backend project or to request a feature, please open an issue on the project's GitHub repository.
 You can also join the [discord](https://discord.gg/RrhRmDQD) and make a suggestion there in `ideas` section.